daev1005/redis-clone/README.md

-# Redis Clone in Python
+# Simple Redis Clone in Python

 A Redis-compatible in-memory database built from scratch in Python.
 Supports replication, blocking reads, lists, streams, sorted sets, and pub/sub.